 - blood vessel issues

-The medical staff will need to know if you have inner ear implants, artificial joints, defibrillator or pacemaker, particular types of heart valves, vascular stents, brain aneurysm clips, or if you have ever worked with sheet metal.
+The medical staff will need to know if you have inner ear implants, artificial joints, a defibrillator or pacemaker, particular types of heart valves, vascular stents, brain aneurysm clips, or if you have ever worked with sheet metal.
 All of these things can affect the outcome of an MRI.
 In the case of implants and pacemakers, those items can stop working properly due to an MRI’s magnetic field.